khrtkn/emokai-web/docs/product-spec.md

 ### Step C2 – Composite Image Generation
 - Inputs: selected stage isometric image + character appearance image.
-- Request NanobananaAPI to synthesize a photorealistic composite showing the character in the stage.
+- Request the Gemini 2.5 Flash Image API (Nanobanana) to synthesize a photorealistic composite showing the character in the stage.
 - Wait for up to 30 seconds silently; display “generating…” indicator after that.
 Timeout at 60 seconds with error.
 - On success, persist composite image reference and metadata.